Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Generators which are not right or left units

 of $M$, noting that the order of the product is unimportant because the factors are idempotent and therefore commute.
 We shall describe the Sch\"utzenberger graph $\sgw$.

-By Stephen's procedure, it is easy to see that $\sgw$ can be obtained by starting with $\sgo$ (we shall call this the \textit{central subgraph}), and for each vertex corresponding to an element of $Q$, gluing on an edge leaving it labelled $v$ and a new copy of $\sgo$ rooted at the far end of the edge, and determinising.
-We claim that in fact this graph is already deterministic, so that no determinising is needed.
-Indeed, clearly no folding can take place within the copies of $\sgo$ since $\sgo$ is already deterministic.
+By Stephen's procedure (see Remark~\ref{rem:TreeOfBalls}), it is easy to see that $\sgw$ can be obtained by starting with $\sgo$, we shall call this the \textit{central subgraph} and we shall denote it by $C$, and for each vertex corresponding to an element of $Q$, gluing on an edge leaving it labelled $v$ and a new copy of $\sgo$ rooted at the far end of the edge, and bi-determinising.
+We claim that in fact this graph is already bi-deterministic, so that no bi-determinising is needed.
+Indeed, clearly no folding can take place within the copies of $\sgo$ since $\sgo$ is already bi-deterministic.
 The new $v$-edges cannot fold with each other because they do not share any endpoints.
 It remains only to show that the new $v$-edges cannot fold into an edge in one of the copies of $\sgo$.
 Notice that the new $v$-edges all connect at both ends into vertices of $\sgo$ corresponding to elements of the group of units.
 If there was an existing $v$-edge in $\sgo$ at one of these vertices for one of the new $v$-edges to fold into, it would therefore follow that $v$ is either a right unit or a left unit (depending on the orientation of the edge), giving a contradiction.